Cobalt Blue tarantulas are one of the most impressive tarantulas available in the pet trade.

 The Exo Terra, which I use with most other species of tarantula, is therefore not ideal for the Cobalt Blue.
-Instead, try purchasing a specialist tarantula tank – or making your own – in order to provide the necessary depth.
+Instead, try purchasing a specialist tarantula tank – or use a Kritter Keeper – in order to provide the necessary depth.
 Arboreal tarantula tanks may be utilized as the height enables a large amount of substrate to be added.

 Note that as these spiders are both fast-moving and quite aggressive a close-fitting lid is essential.
 This is certainly not a tarantula you would want on the run around your home!